 2. I also like coffee as the caffeine may provide positive effects for strength and conditioning.
 Added bonus: coffee also has antioxidants.

 Coffee is a safer bet when compared to non-regulated pre-workout supplements that often contain more caffeine than necessary and other ingredients not scientifically proven to provide any benefits.

 3. A post-workout meal should be similar to the pre-workout snack mentioned above regarding carbohydrate and protein.

 Depending on the individual, a ratio of 1:1 to 3:1 carbohydrate to protein in grams may be necessary.
 Here’s an example of a complete meal:

 - A carbohydrate source like sweet potatoes, potatoes, pasta, or rice, and whole grains.

 - Piles of vegetables.
 I love spinach sauteed with garlic in olive oil.

 - Berries with Greek yogurt may pair off as a great dessert.

 HEADER IMAGE: SCOTT WEBB

-Nick Biase is a San Diego-based registered dietitian nutritionist specializing in sports nutrition and wellness.
+Nick Biase, RDN is a San Diego-based registered dietitian nutritionist specializing in sports nutrition and wellness.
 Nick is a Marine veteran, fitness enthusiast, home brewer, and a firm believer that you can keep both 6-packs.
 To develop your nutrition game plan with Nick, make a visit to Nutrition Cadre.